vergecurrency/raspi/README.md

 Compiling Linux Wallet
 ----------------------

-if you have never compiled a wallet in linux before, here are the dependencies you will need:
+if you have never compiled a wallet on a raspberry pi before, here are the dependencies you will need:

     sudo apt-get install build-essential pkg-config libtool autotools-dev autoconf automake libssl-dev libboost-all-dev  libminiupnpc-dev libdb++-dev libdb-dev qt4-qmake libqt4-dev libqrencode-dev libssl-dev git